 Until you reach rock bottom, there is always a chance you’ll get your drinking under control.
 That’s why I carried on.

-I felt out of place at an AA meetings because I hadn’t hit rock bottom.
-It made me feel like I didn’t really belong in the club.
+After I quit, I felt out of place at AA meetings.
+I hadn’t hit rock bottom, which made me feel like I didn’t really belong in the club.

 When drinking, I had control of my alcohol intake, but not my behaviour.
 That’s what I thought was my problem.

 I know people who are slowly ruining their lives through alcohol and drugs.
 Fear drives them on.
 The fear of quitting; the fear of never being happy again.

 A dry January has almost nothing in common with a sober life.